Gluke92/PoemReader/README.md

 1) pip3 install fuzzywuzzy
 2) pip3 install python-Levenshtein

-Run the program using "python3 main.py"
+Run the program using "python3 main.py" in the directory.